 I am a Research Fellow in the School of Computer Science at the University of Birmingham, and part of the Theory of Computation research group.
-I work with Vincent Rahli on the Design and Verification of Time-Critical Byzantine Fault-Tolerant Systems project.
+I work with Vincent Rahli on the project: Design and Verification of Time-Critical Byzantine Fault-Tolerant Systems.

 I did my DPhil (PhD) in Computer Science at the University of Oxford, supervised by Samson Abramsky.
 Before this, I spent a couple of years across the pond completing an MS in Logic, Computation and Methodology at Carnegie Mellon University, Pittsburgh.
 My first degree was an MSci in Physics and Philosophy from the University of Bristol.